Making sure that your child sees a children dentist regularly. It is extremely important for kids dental health.

 We can also advise on orthodontic treatments and whether you need to consider children’s braces in the future.

-What services are we offering for children’s health?
+What services are we offering for children’s dental health?

 We take our role as a local dentist for children very seriously indeed.

-Alongside our full range of paediatric dentist services, we keep a very close eye on the wider health of our young patients.
+Alongside our full range of paediatric dental services, we keep a very close eye on the wider health of our young patients.

 We can show your children the right way to use kids dental floss and mouthwash and how to care for any braces or other cosmetic dentistry aids they may have been prescribed through our preventative dentistry services.